hapax/hapax.github.io/assets/chuzenji.md

 The woman materialises and retrieves toddler and keys, apologising profusely.
 She does not, I notice, entirely suppress a smile of her own.

+I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.